 Section 4 of the Flood Control Act approved 22 December 1944, (Public Law 534, 78th Congress, Second Session), as amended, authorized the development of reservoir areas under the Department of the Army for recreational purposes.

 1.3 PROJECT PURPOSE

 Whitney Lake is a multipurpose water resources project constructed and operated by the USACE.
-The Whitney Lake water resources project has the following primary and secondary purposes:
+The Whitney Lake water resources project is authorized for the following purposes: